RaafeK/Pandas-Python/README.md

 8. Although it is recommended to use opencv , since it makes visualisation easier and more interactable ,  go to the Makefile in the darknet-2-classes folder  and chnage OPENCV=0 from OPENCV=1.
 Navigate to the darknet folder in your terminal and  type " make clean" and then " make ".

+9. If you don't have CUDA , change the GPU=0.

 ## More images